joncrain/joncrain.github.io/about.md

 and ended up putting them on the [front cover]({{ site.url }}/assets/cover.jpg) and in a [full page]({{ site.url }}/assets/page1.jpg) [spread]({{ site.url }}/assets/page2.jpg).

-All the photos on this site were taken be me on various iPhones with the notable exception of the home page, which was actually taken by my talented wife with some old Canon camera.

 ---